nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

    <img src="images/Ui.png" width="900">

 4. Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>
-   e.g. typing **`help`** and pressing <kbd>Enter</kbd> will open the help window.
+   While typing commands, tooltips will appear to aid you. e.g. typing **`help`** and pressing <kbd>Enter</kbd> will open the help window.
 5. Some example commands you can try:
    * **`add`**` read book` : adds a new task named `read book`.